hoky4/Pokedex/README.md

 ## Features
 - Filter search for pokemon by number, name, or type.
-- Suppor for offline mode.
+- Support for offline mode.
 - Support for portrait and landscape mode.